Skip to content

 we want your feedback

-Here at Everplans we’re interested in capturing real voices and sound advice from experienced experts to help educate the world about planning.
+Here at Everplans we’re interested in capturing real voices and sound advice to help educate the world about planning.
 If you can offer any insight into the following areas, don’t hesitate to get in touch with us:

 • Is this a concern you've had to face?

-• What advice or guidance would you give to help a client avoid these issues?
+• What advice or guidance would you give or like to have gotten to avoid these issues?

-• Is this something you are comfortable proactively discussing?
+• Is this something you are comfortable proactively discussing with your family or heirs?

 Topics